DamianZAR/datac/Week1/README.txt

 Program Name: weekproject_geme.py

 What does?
-It has two jobs, With the specific indications, you can obtain a password, or encrypt and decript a message according to the programa system which has pre-installed.
+It has two jobs, With the specific indications, you can obtain a password, or encrypt and decrypt a message according to the programa system which has pre-installed.

 How does it work?
 You have to choose if you want to generate a password or encyprt/decrypt a message.